 Stop Wasting Tokens: Why You Need an /llms.txt File for Your Website

-The /llms.txt standard is a proposed web convention—similar to robots.txt—that provides Large Language Models (LLMs) with a curated, Markdown-formatted index of a website’s most valuable content.
-Unlike a traditional sitemap.xml which lists URLs for crawling, an llms.txt file is designed to explicitly guide AI agents to clean, token-efficient text files, stripping away the HTML boilerplate that confuses ingestion pipelines.
+The /llms.txt standard is a proposed web convention (similar to robots.txt) that gives Large Language Models a curated, Markdown-formatted index of your site's most valuable content.
+Unlike sitemap.xml, which lists URLs for crawling, llms.txt is designed to guide AI agents to clean, token-efficient text files, stripping away the HTML boilerplate that confuses ingestion pipelines.

 The Problem: The High Cost of HTML Noise

-When an LLM (like GPT-4 or Claude) scrapes your landing page, it has to burn valuable Context Window tokens processing your navigation bar, your footer links, your tracking pixels, and your CSS classes.
+When an LLM scrapes your landing page, it has to burn valuable context window tokens processing your navigation bar, your footer links, your tracking pixels, and your CSS classes.

-• Hallucination Risk: As we discussed in our guide on the Chunking Mismatch, messy HTML increases the chance of the ingestion "guillotine" slicing your content in the wrong place.
+Hallucination risk.
+As we covered in the Chunking Mismatch guide, messy HTML increases the chance of the ingestion guillotine slicing your content in the wrong place.

-If you rely solely on standard crawling, you are asking the AI to dig for gold in a landfill.
+Rely solely on standard crawling and you're asking the AI to dig for gold in a landfill.
 The /llms.txt standard solves this by handing the AI a map directly to the gold vault.
+The underlying economics of that token waste are detailed in The Context Window Economy.

 The Solution: The Markdown Sitemap Strategy